-We start with the most popular boat trips in Pembrokeshire – Ramsey Island.
-Head towards St Justinians, a beautiful heather-dotted peninsula just south of Whitesands beach and boasting the oldest coastal rock formations in mainland Britain.
+We start with the most popular boat trip destination in Pembrokeshire – Ramsey Island.
+Head to St Justinians, a beautiful heather-dotted peninsula just south of Whitesands beach and boasting the oldest coastal rock formations in mainland Britain.
 Here you’ll find the 100-year-old lifeboat station next to its updated counterpart – lifeboats have been launched from this area since 1862.
-You’ll also find Falcon Boats, along with other boat trip providers, taking visitors around Ramsey Island.
+You’ll also find the best boat companies ready to take you around or on to the island.

-The Ramsey Island Explorer tour is suitable for all ages, and the hour-long trip takes in sea caves, the notorious Bitches reef, as well as unique geology, tales of infamous shipwrecks and, if you’re lucky, the occasional inquisitive grey seal or porpoise!
-This is one of the best boat trips for seeing cliff nesting birds such as choughs, kittiwakes and fulmar petrels.
-Keep an eye out above, as there are currently two pairs of rare breeding peregrine falcons nesting on Ramsey.
+If you’re looking for an informative, fun and memorable trip around the island, we recommend Falcon Boats.
+Ffion is an experienced skipper with a fantastic, knowledgable crew, all adding up to a fabulous experience.
+The round Ramsey Island trips are suitable for all ages, and the hour-long trips take in sea caves, the notorious Bitches reef, as well as unique geology, tales of infamous shipwrecks and, if you’re lucky, the occasional inquisitive grey seal or porpoise!
+This is one of the best boat trips for seeing cliff-nesting birds such as choughs, kittiwakes, and fulmar petrels.

-You can access Grassholm via St Justinians, or take a day trip south to the pretty coastal village of Dale, where Pembrokeshire Islands will take you on a Gannetry Experience.
+You can access Grassholm via St Justinians with the same boat operators as Ramsey Island, or take a day trip south to the pretty coastal village of Dale, where Pembrokeshire Islands will take you on a Gannetry Experience.
 Leaving from here is a great excuse to stop for dinner at The Griffin Inn while you’re there – yum!

-The island is open from Good Friday until September, so make sure you get down to the ferry port at Martin’s Haven in South Pembrokeshire nice and early to bag your seat on the ferry.
-This is a once in a lifetime trip, so don’t miss the boat!
+The island is open from Good Friday until September, so make sure you book your trip with Dale Sailing in plenty of time.
+This is a once-in-a-lifetime trip, so don’t miss the boat!

-The Pembrokeshire Coast path begins in St Dogmaels, an ancient boat building port village which sits alongside the town of Cardigan, at the bottom of Cardigan bay.
+The Pembrokeshire Coast path begins in St Dogmaels, an ancient boat-building port village at the bottom of Cardigan bay.
 Straddling these two counties, A Bay to Remember can show you the best that both counties have to offer.
-Take a tour around Cardigan island, famous for its large colony of grey seals, before heading south towards Pembrokeshire’s highest sea cliffs at Cemaes Head.
-A Bay to Remember are known for a high volume of bottlenosed dolphin views – just check out their Instagram!
+Take a tour around Cardigan Island, famous for its large colony of grey seals, before heading south towards Pembrokeshire’s highest sea cliffs at Cemaes Head.
+A Bay to Remember is known for a high volume of bottlenosed dolphin views – just check out their Instagram!
 Surely that’s worth a trip?